V.I. Warshawski (film)

 V.I.
 Warshawski is a 1991 American action comedy film directed by Jeff Kanew and starring Kathleen Turner, Jay O. Sanders, Charles Durning, Lynnie Godfrey, Anne Pitoniak, Geof Prysirr, Angela Goethals, Stephen Meadows, Frederick Coffin, Stephen Root and Wayne Knight.

+The film was based on the Warshawski character created by Sara Paretsky.
+Critical reviews were mixed to negative, and the film was a box office disappointment.

 Plot

 Victoria Iphigenia "V.I" Warshawski (Kathleen Turner) is a Chicago-based, freelance private investigator who lives the part of the hard-boiled detective, but below the surface, she is a softy.
 One night, while she is drinking at her favorite bar, she meets an ex-Blackhawks hockey player named "Boom-Boom" Grafalk (Stephen Meadows).
 The two connect and a romance appears to be in the making, but Warshawski is surprised when "Boom-Boom" appears at her doorstep later that night with his 13-year-old daughter Kat (Angela Goethals) in tow.

 He asks Warshawski if she could watch her, and Warshawski agrees.
 Later that night, "Boom-Boom" is killed in a boat explosion, and Kat hires Warshawski to track down her father's killer.
 In doing so, she befriends the victim's daughter; together they set out to crack the case.